 Findings

 The evaluation period witnessed a marked expansion in the Fund’s analysis and focus on pension issues, as reflected particularly in the attention shown in surveillance but also in programs and TA.
-Fueled both by increased attention to fiscal risks and the effects of the financial crisis, staff’s efforts could be said to have ahead of the curve that would have been predicted by pension-related directions from the Fund’s management and the IMF’s Executive Board.
+Fueled both by increased attention to fiscal risks and the effects of the financial crisis, staff’s efforts could be said to have been ahead of the curve that would have been predicted by pension-related directions from the Fund’s management and the IMF’s Executive Board.

 On balance, this focus reflected staff’s awareness of the macro-critical nature of the adverse fiscal consequences of member’s existing policy commitments in the sphere of pensions, particularly with the increased recognition of the effects of aging populations.
 Usually, this focus emerged with the surveillance process highlighting a concern for the long-term financial sustainability consequences of existing pension policies.
 In a number of cases, the implied long-term vulnerabilities were sufficiently serious as to warrant conditionality in the context of a Fund-supported program.
 When the weaknesses of the pension system’s present financial position threatened the current macroeconomic policy framework, conditionality requiring urgent policy actions was included in Fund-supported programs.
 There were very few countries where the pension system’s fiscal consequences were macro critical and yet not the focus of Fund surveillance.